Rondaul/100-days-of-code/log.md

 ### Day 6: August 10, 2020

 **Today's Progress**: Started dagger 2 tutorial app.
-1. Worked on scoping multiple activies in one component
+1. Worked on scoping multiple activities in one component
 2. testing dagger

 **Thoughts:** Still I find some things confusing but its getting clearer why things are as such.
 Components section are the one that I find particularly confusing.
 Hope things gets clearly as I keep practicing this topics more.